 Part of the controversy derives from the notion that this disease is entirely novel and had never been described before the 1970s.
 In fact, a closely related disorder was recognized in Europe a century ago.
 The typical expanding erythroderm (termed erythema migrans), and an acute meningoradiculitis syndrome with pain and weakness (that came to be known as Garin-Bujadoux-Bannwarth syndrome) were linked to bites by hard-shelled Ixodes ticks.
 Then, in the 1970s, several mothers in Old Lyme, Connecticut, recognized a surprisingly high incidence of what was diagnosed as juvenile rheumatoid arthritis among children in a small geographical region.
 Excellent epidemiological detective work led to the understanding that this was not juvenile rheumatoid arthritis, but a tick-borne infection.
 Within a few years the causative organism, Borrelia burgdorferi, was identified.
 At the same time, the strong similarities to the European syndrome of Garin-Bujadoux-Bannwarth were recognized, and parallel research in Scandinavia led to the identification of the closely related Borrelia species responsible for that syndrome.

 With the characterization of the causative organisms, serologic tests were rapidly developed to identify individuals exposed to it.
 Unfortunately for the field, microbiological culture and other direct diagnostic testing (polymerase chain reaction, antigen detection) have been far more technically challenging than in most other bacterial infections.
-This coupled with the normal technical vagaries of serologic testing has led to an interesting pair of phenomena.
+This coupled with the normal technical limitations of serologic testing has led to an interesting pair of phenomena.
 Growing from the disease's populist roots, some physicians and patients have adopted an ever more expansive interpretation of the range of disorders thought to be linked to it, feeling that patients may have the diagnosis based purely on a clinical gestalt despite the complete absence of objectively verifiable evidence.
 Others contend that only phenomena linked to this disease by at least a century of medical tradition can legitimately be considered part of "Lyme borreliosis”.
 As always, the truth lies somewhere in between, but discovering where exactly that is remains the dilemma (Committee on Lyme Disease and Other Tick-Borne Diseases 2011).